Cleveland Guardians: Former name and logo controversy

-On December 13, 2020, it was reported that the Indians name would be dropped after the 2021 season.
-Although it had been hinted by the team that they may move forward without a replacement name (in similar manner to the Washington Football Team), it was announced via Twitter on July 23, 2021, that the team will be named the Guardians, after the Guardians of Traffic, eight large Art Deco statues on the Hope Memorial Bridge, located close to Progressive Field.
+On December 13, 2020, it was reported that the Indians name would be dropped after the 2021 season out of respect for the Native American community.
+It had been hinted by the team that they may move forward without a replacement name (in a similar manner to the Washington Football Team, which used its name for two years until being named the Washington Commanders).
+It was announced via Twitter on July 23, 2021, that the team will be named the Guardians, after the Guardians of Traffic, eight large Art Deco statues on the Hope Memorial Bridge, located close to Progressive Field.

 The club, however, found itself amid a trademark dispute with a men's roller derby team called the Cleveland Guardians.
 The Cleveland Guardians roller derby team has competed in the Men's Roller Derby Association since 2016.
 In addition, two other entities have attempted to preempt the team's use of the trademark by filing their own registrations with the U.S. Patent and Trademark Office.
 The roller derby team filed a federal lawsuit in the U.S. District Court for the Northern District of Ohio on October 27, 2021, seeking to block the baseball team's name change.
 On November 16, 2021, the lawsuit was resolved, and both teams were allowed to continue using the Guardians name.
 The name change from Indians to Guardians became official on November 19, 2021.